Najib Razak: Stimulus packages

 The Malaysian government passed two stimulus packages to mitigate the effects of the global economic downturn.
 The first stimulus package, worth RM 7 billion, was announced on 4 November 2008.
 The second package, worth RM 60 billion, was announced on 10 March 2009.
-Since assuming office as Prime Minister, Najib has been monitoring the progress of the stimulus packages on a weekly basis.
+Since assuming office as prime minister, Najib has been monitoring the progress of the stimulus packages on a weekly basis.
 Government economists believe that the stimulus packages have successfully generated increased economic activity, especially in the construction sector.
 Malaysia's central bank reported that Malaysia's economy grew at an annualised rate of 9.5% during the first half of 2010.
-Prime Minister Najib says the country is on track to meet the 6% average annual growth to reach its goal of becoming a developed country by 2020.
+Najib says the country is on track to meet the 6% average annual growth to reach its goal of becoming a developed country by 2020.
 Commenting on this same economic data Najib said that as of August 2010 there were no plans for further economic stimulus.
 Rather he said the government would focus on improving Malaysia's economic fundamentals and increasing investment.

-Foreign policy and state visits
+Foreign policy

 Palestine

 The government of Malaysia has long been a strong supporter of the Palestinian cause against the Israeli occupation of the West Bank.
 Malaysia also supports unity between the Palestinian Fatah and Hamas factions.
 Najib visited the West Bank with his wife Rosmah Mansor, escorted by senior officers of the Malaysian government.
-Najib Razak became the first Muslim leader from South East Asia to set foot on Palestinian soil.
+Najib became the first Muslim leader from South East Asia to set foot on Palestinian soil.
 Najib says Palestinians can count on Malaysia, but for there to be lasting peace, Hamas and Fatah must unite to safeguard the safety and security of the Palestinian people.
 Malaysia will give Palestine the moral, financial and political support it needs to rise above its struggles, but securing a future of lasting peace hinges on the Palestinians being united.
-Najib Razak also stated that for Palestine to move towards having a future it envisioned, Palestinians would have to take the first step – to unite among themselves.
+Najib also stated that for Palestine to move towards having a future it envisioned, Palestinians would have to take the first step – to unite among themselves.